Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

 which is the likelihood of the MMSB for ARD.
 In this paper, we will infer $\eta_k$, the subpopulation mean, rather than $\alpha_k$, which would additionally allow estimation of the subpopulations' concentration.
 To finalize our model specification we add prior distributions for the community memberships $\pi_i$ and $\eta_k$ as well as the blockmatrix $B$.
 The data generating processes for MMSB and the Aggregated Relational Data for MMSB is summarized in Figure 2.

-\section{Posterior Inference}
+\subsection{Posterior Inference}

+To perform inference for large networks, we randomly sample {minibatches} of nodes and subpopulations and use the resulting ARD bipartite subgraphs to learn the parameters of the underlying MMSM model for the original network.
+The variational inference scheme we perform for each of these minibatches is described below.

 As the true posterior of our model is not available in closed form, we develop an efficient variational algorithm for posterior approximation.
+We fit this procedure to each of the minibatches independently.
+This allows us to parallelize this algorithm across minibatches. {These are minibatches of ARD data, namely samples of nodes and the corresponding subpopulation counts.
+This retains more expressive information than minibatches of the underlying adjacency matrix, $\boldsymbol{\delta}$.}

-Let $\Theta$ denote the set of unknown variables in the ARDMMSB.
-In variational methods, the true posterior is approximated by more tractable distributions which are optimized to be close to the true posterior in terms of Kullback-Leibler divergence.
-Here we consider a fully-factorized family
+Let $\Theta$ denote the set of unknown variables in the ARDMMSB, { namely the community memberships, $\pi$, the subpopulation means, $\eta$, and the underlying blockmatrix, $B$}.
+In variational inference, the true posterior is approximated by tractable distributions which are optimized to be close to the true posterior in terms of Kullback-Leibler divergence.
+Here we consider a fully-factorized family (commonly called mean field variational inference),